 A minimum of one (1) 10BC rated dry chemical type fire extinguisher is required.
 The extinguisher must be mounted in a bracket and must be located in the driver’s compartment and be readily accessible to the driver and passengers.
 A pressure indicator is required and must be easily read without removing the extinguisher from its mounted position.

 b.
-First aid kit and body fluids cleanup kit
+Body fluids cleanup kit

-A minimum of a 10-unit first aid kit and a body fluids cleanup kit is required.
-They must be contained in removable, moisture- and dust-proof containers mounted in an accessible place within the driver’s compartment and must be marked to indicate their identity and location.
+A body fluids cleanup kit is required.
+The kit must be contained in a removable, moisture- and dust-proof container mounted in an accessible place within the driver’s compartment and must be marked to indicate the kit’s identity.

-.
+c.
+First Aid Kit

+A first aid kit meeting the requirements as defined in the current version of the National School Transportation Specifications and Procedures (NSTSP) must be provided in vehicles model year 2027 and newer.
+All other vehicles may contain a minimum of a ten-unit first aid kit, as specified in Minnesota Rules 1993, part 3520.5120, or a first aid kit meeting the requirements of the NSTSP.
+After January 1, 2030, all type III vehicles must be equipped with a first aid kit meeting the requirements of the NSTSP.

+d.
 Passenger cars and station wagons may carry a fire extinguisher, a first aid kit, and warning triangles in the trunk or trunk area of the vehicle if a label in the driver and front passenger area clearly indicates the location of these items.

 11. Students will not be regularly transported in private vehicles that are not state inspected as type III vehicles.
 Only emergency, unscheduled transportation may be conducted in vehicles with a seating capacity of ten (10) or fewer without meeting the requirements for a type III vehicle.
 Also, parents may use a private vehicle to transport their own children under a contract with the district.
 The school district has no system of inspection for private vehicles.